-Thanks to FROM Scotland, households in Malawi have received emergency maize and soya flour in the months before the harvest.
+Thanks to FROM Scotland (Famine Relief for Orphans in Malawi), households in Malawi have received emergency maize and soya flour in the months before the harvest.

 Every year, the months of February and March are a struggle for these families.
 Malawi experiences a cyclical food shortage before maize can be harvested in April.
 In 2021 our Outreach team, who monitor those children who have returned home, realised that the coronavirus pandemic had made these months even more desperate.

 Malawi’s low income families earn money through daily piece work or other casual self employment.
 But the general reduction in economic activity caused by the pandemic has made these opportunities scarce.
 The parents and children we support were going hungry, unable to support themselves through the food shortage.

 Your donation will help children in Malawi grow up healthy with the love of a familyDonate